datahubio/datahub-cloud-template-dataset/README.md

 ### How to take this template to the next level

-> [!note]
-> The template works best for datasets.
-If you don't have any data files, we suggest deleting the frontmatter and following this [quick tutorial on publishing data-rich stories](https://datahub.io/@olayway/docs/Publish%20data-rich%20stories)
+This template works best for datasets.
+If you don't have any data files, we suggest checking out the other templates here https://datahub.io/docs#templates

 You may also want to check out: